MakeSchool-Tutorials/Makestagram-Swift-V3/P04-Setup-App-Structure/content.md

 # Directory Structure

 Now let's create our directory structure to better organize our code.
 Open the Makestagram subdirectory in the root directory of your Makestagram project.
 This is where all the new code and files you create will go.
-Create the following subdirectories to help organize our files:
+Create the following folders to help organize our files:

 - Controllers
 - Extensions